What is TIBC?

 Disclaimer: These results should always be discussed with a healthcare professional.
 This guide is for informational purposes and is not medical advice.

-TIBC is a specialized marker included in Elfcare’s comprehensive iron and energy panels.
-We analyze your binding capacity alongside Ferritin and Iron Saturation to give you a complete map of your metabolic fuel system.
+TIBC is a marker included in Elfcare’s blood test package and full body health check.
+We analyze your binding capacity alongside ferritin and transferrin saturation to give you a complete map of your metabolic fuel system.

 Understanding your iron binding capacity is a key step in proactive health.
 Elfcare’s tests provide the data you need to act before imbalances affect your daily life.